ImDP/MITportfolio/Readme.txt

 Hover over each image, the + symbol will enlarge the picture The link symbol will link to the github repository for each project.

+Clicking on nav menu links will take you to each section